wdtinc/mapbox-vector-tile-java/README.md

  * protoc generated model for Mapbox Vector Tiles v2.1.
  * Provides MVT encoding through use of the Java Topology Suite (JTS).
+ * Android v21 compatibility (as of version 3.0.0).

 See: